jimka2001/heavybool/README.md

 quantifiers.

 For example:
-There exists an x in A such that there exists a y in A such that
+There exists x in A such that
+   there exists y in A such that
       for every z in A, p(x,y,z) holds

 If this statement is false, then there is some triple (x,y,z) which